Celebrate the New Year In Japan: 7 Uniquely Japanese Traditions | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 Have you ever noticed wooden ornaments depicting traditional images such as Japanese geisha with full makeup and kimonos at New Year’s celebrations in Japan?

-Hagoita (羽子板) are wooden paddles used to play the traditional Japanese game hanetsuki (羽根突き) which can be compared to badminton in the West and is usually played at New Year.
+Hagoita (羽子板) are wooden paddles used to play the traditional Japanese game hanetsuki (羽根突き) which can be compared to badminton in the West and is usually played on New Year’s.

 In the past, Japanese people believed that hagoita were able to get rid of evil spirits, because they thought that in the same way the paddles pushed away the shuttlecock, they were able to push away evil spirits using it.